fractalic-ai/fractalic/docs-temp/quick-start.md

 ./run_server.sh
 ```

-This starts Fractalic's backend.
-You can use it directly from the command line, or add the web interface by following the UI setup in the README.
+This starts Fractalic's engine.
+You can use it from the command line or add the web interface following the instructions in the README.

 ## Your First AI Program

-Let's create a simple Fractalic document that demonstrates the core concepts.
+Let's create a simple Fractalic document that shows you exactly how this works.
 Create a new file called `my-first-program.md`:

 ```markdown
 # My First AI Assistant {id=intro}